 C:\>docker run -t -i -p 5000:5000 -v d:/data:/data osrm/osrm-backend osrm-routed /data/switzerland-latest.osrm

-This launches the OSRM Backend Service and you should get an output telling you the following:
+In case your docker command from above succeeded, this launches the OSRM Backend Service and you should get an output telling you the following:

 C:\>docker run -t -i -p 5000:5000 -v d:/data:/data osrm/osrm-backend osrm-routed /data/switzerland-latest.osrm [info] starting up engines, v5.22.0 [info] Threads: 2 [info] IP address: 0.0.0.0 [info] IP port: 5000 [info] http 1.1 compression handled by zlib version 1.2.8 [info] Listening on: 0.0.0.0:5000 [info] running and waiting for requests

 If you see this: Congrats!
 Your OSRM server is now up and running!
 You can now try to send a routing request to your server.
 Open a browser and paset the following string into the adress-bar: